-to increase their petrol capability on rivers crossing the Bolivian frontier.
+b.
+Lima Station has agreed to furnish the Peruvian Investigations Police (PIP) with an outboard motor to increase their patrol capability on rivers crossing the Bolivian frontier.
 Our information is that the rivers crossing this frontier have provided the primary evenues for recent attempts to gain clandestine entry of personnel and weapons into Peru.